lightlace/cpp-docs.de-de/docs/mfc/reference/csemaphore-class.md

 - tr-tr
 - zh-cn
 - zh-tw
-ms.translationtype: Machine Translation
+ms.translationtype: MT
-ms.sourcegitcommit: a82768750e6a7837bb81edd8a51847f83c294c20
+ms.sourcegitcommit: 4e0027c345e4d414e28e8232f9e9ced2b73f0add
-ms.openlocfilehash: 811510bab51ab7909b90b52247d34b71dda5b961
+ms.openlocfilehash: 01ad1b96c17965e8f74be3f2c471f918b1837607
 ms.contentlocale: de-de
-ms.lasthandoff: 04/04/2017
+ms.lasthandoff: 09/12/2017

 ---
-# <a name="csemaphore-class"></a>CSemaphore-Klasse
+# <a name="csemaphore-class"></a>CSemaphore Class
-Ein Objekt der Klasse `CSemaphore` stellt ein "Semaphor" dar – ein Synchronisierungsobjekt, das einer begrenzten Anzahl von Threads in einem oder mehreren Prozessen ein verwaltet den Zugriff auf die Anzahl der Threads, die momentan auf eine angegebene Ressource ermöglicht.
+An object of class `CSemaphore` represents a "semaphore" — a synchronization object that allows a limited number of threads in one or more processes to access a Maintains a count of the number of threads currently accessing a specified resource.

 ## <a name="syntax"></a>Syntax